MattKuebrich/flounder/README.md

 **Software installation:**

 In order to program the Teensy 4.0, you'll need to install [TeensyDuino](https://www.pjrc.com/teensy/teensyduino.html).
+Once installed, under Tools->Board->TeensyDuino, select Teensy 4.0.
 You'll also need to install the [FastTouch library](https://github.com/adrianfreed/FastTouch), which is needed for the touch keyboard.
 Download FastTouch from Github and then in TeensyDuino, go to Sketch -> Include Library -> Add .ZIP Library and select the .ZIP file.

 Plug the [(USB Micro-B to standard USB) cable](https://www.pjrc.com/store/cable_usb_micro_b.html) from the Teensy to your computer.
-In TeensyDuino, under Tools->Port, you should see select the Teensy there.
+In TeensyDuino, under Tools->Port, you should see the Teensy 4.0 there.
 Also, Tools->USB Type should be set to "Serial + MIDI + Audio".

 The audio output uses both the on-board jack and USB audio.
 In code, the output can be adjusted to be suitable for headphones or line level.